 Origin and Characteristics

-Sativa buds are they are heat-resistant but unable to manage cold weather.
+Sativa buds are heat-resistant but unable to manage cold weather.
 Sativa has a lighter effect and is a good anti-depressant to cope with anxiety.
-Patient use it to treat chronic pain.
+Patients also use it to treat chronic pain.
 It increases focus and creativity, as well as serotonin, which transmits messages between nerve cells.
-This neurotransmitter is responsible for learning, mood, and sleep.
-Cannabis Sativa is good for day use.
+These neurotransmitters are responsible for learning, mood, and sleep.
+Cannabis Sativa is perfect for daytime use.

-The effect Cannabis Sativa might have is energetic and cheerful.
-You might feel euphoria, need for social contact, creativity.
+The effect Cannabis Sativa might have on you is feelings of energy and cheerfulness.
+You might feel euphoria, the need for social contact and heightened creativity.

-Indica buds typically grow faster and have a higher yield than the sativa strains.
-Indica strains are higher in CBD (link) and have lower THC (link) counts.
+Indica buds typically grow faster and have a higher yield than the Sativa strains.
+Indica strains are also higher in CBD and have lower THC counts.
 Cannabis Indica is cold-resistant but unable to manage heat.
 It has a heavier, relaxing effect.
-In fact, it is characterized with its increased mental relaxation, muscle relaxation, nausea and acute pain decrease, and appetite increase after consuming.
-Using indica increases dopamine; thus, helps control the brain pleasure centers.
-It is usually better for night time use.
+In fact, it is characterized by its increased mental relaxation, muscle relaxation, nausea and acute pain decrease, and appetite increase after consumption.
+Using Indica increases dopamine; thus, helps control the brain’s pleasure centers.
+It is usually better for nighttime use.

 There are male and female cannabis plants, which can pollinate together.
-They produce offspring in the form of seeds which is then used to grow new plants with both sativa and indica characteristics.
-The main reason for that is to create plants which combine the best qualities of both types above.
-To give an example, the OG Kush is a hybrid which has the effect of relaxing the body, typical for Indica, alongside the uplifting effect of sativa.
+They produce offspring in the form of seeds which are then used to grow new plants with both Sativa and Indica characteristics.
+The main reason for this wacky science experiment is to create plants that combine the best qualities of both types above.
+For example, OG Kush is a hybrid that has the effects of body relaxation–which is typical for Indica–alongside the uplifting effect of Sativa.

-The different types of hybrid strains include sativa-dominant, indica-dominant, and balanced.
-The sativa-dominant hybrids usually provide a stimulating head high, combined with with a relaxing body feeling.
+The different types of hybrid strains include Sativa-dominant, Indica-dominant, and balanced.
+The Sativa-dominant hybrids usually provide a stimulating head high, combined with a relaxing body feeling.
 Thus, they are used to relax both mentally and physically.
 The Indica-dominant hybrids influence is typically a strong body high and sedated feeling, but with a weak mental effect.
 Compared to the original Indica strains, these hybrids are less likely to put you to sleep.
-The balanced hybrids represent an equal balance of Indica and Sativa, and have an all-over effect over the mind and the body.
+The balanced hybrids represent an equal balance of Indica and Sativa and have an all-over effect over the mind and the body.